Visualizing clocks and sources

 --dump-delay <seconds>

-This offers a quick, non-intrusive way to inspect a script.
+This provides a quick, non-intrusive way to inspect a script without running it fully.

-If your script is already running with the server enabled, you can request graphs interactively:
+If your script is already running with the telnet server enabled, you can request graphs interactively:

-This makes it easy to integrate visualization into custom tooling or monitoring.
+This makes it possible to integrate graph output into custom tooling or monitoring setups.

 └── audio.producer (ticks: 6, time: 0.12s, self_sync: false)